whatthedev-eth/two-source-interference/README.md

 A.k.a.
 "Makin' Waves in Cairo!"

 Simulated here is the wave interference pattern produced by two wave sources with identical wavelength `lambda`.
-- A "top-view" 2-D intensity plot is created to show the pattern inside a square plot of side length 1000 (arbitrary units).
+- A "top-view" 2-D intensity plot is created.
+- The plot is square with side length 1000 (arbitrary units).
 - The origin is at the center of the left edge of the plot.
 - The sources are placed a distance `d` apart, on the left edge of the plot symmetrically about the origin.